Bedford Council Is Moving To Data-Led Enforcement

 Mandatory licensing in Bedford

-Mandatory licensing is required in Bedford if your rented property is occupied by five or more people who form more than one household, including:
+Mandatory HMO licensing applies across Bedford (and all of England) to larger HMOs — properties occupied by five or more people forming more than one household, including:

 Do I need an additional property licence in Bedford?